Sources

 Adapting Non-PCC Pre-RDA Records

-Otherwise, do not change elements unless they are incorrect, inaccurate, unclear, outdated, or missing (such as extent and other elements in a missing 300 field).
+- When retaining pre-RDA treatment, do not change elements unless they are incorrect, inaccurate, unclear, outdated, or missing (such as extent and other elements in a missing 300 field).

 Authenticating Non-PCC Pre-RDA Records as PCC